 Plastic ban yet to be implemented in Guwahati

-GUWAHATI: Even after close to a month of passing an official notification for banning plastic and polythene in the state, the ban is yet to be implemented in Guwahati.
+GUWAHATI: Even after close to a month having passed since the Hon’ble Governor of Assam issued an official notification for banning plastic and polythene in the state, the ban is yet to be implemented in Guwahati.

-It officially put a ban on the manufacture, supply, storage, transportation, sale, carriage, distribution and use of plastic carry bags, plastic banners, buntings, flex, flags, plates, cups, spoons, cling films and plastic sheets for spreading on dining tables.
+A notification dated April 29 was issued by the Governor and the environment & forest department.
+It officially put a ban in Assam on manufacture, supply, storage, transportation, sale, carriage, distribution and use of plastic carry bags, plastic banners, buntings, flex, flags, plates, cups, spoons, cling films and plastic sheets for spreading on dining tables.

 Guwahati Municipal Corporation (GMC) commissioner, Debeshwar Malakar, said that they are currently in the process of verifying the rules of enforcing the ban.